 Good decisions are Fact Based and free of Logical Fallacies and Cognitive Bias.

 Most of us would like to believe we make decisions based on facts.
-However, distinguishing Science Facts from Science Fiction seems like it should be easy, but it has eluded many for years.
+However, distinguishing Science Facts from Science Fiction seems like it should be easy, but it has eluded the world’s top experts for a long, long time.

 Karl Popper first named this “The Demarcation Problem.”
 It falls in the area of Science Philosophy.